Rathalin/DrawShare/README.md

 ## Idea :bulb:

-The idea came to my mind when i was talking to friends online: one of them tried to explain a situation and i thought "wouldn't it be funny if he would quickly draw what happend?".
+The idea came to my mind when i was talking to friends online: one of them tried to explain a situation and i thought *"wouldn't it be funny if he would quickly draw what happend?"*.
 I realised i didn't know an application that could do that so i started working on this little program.
 No matter if you plan to visually support your explanations or just want to have fun, you may want to give it a try!

 ## Ussage :wrench: